How to Build a DIY Compost Bin For Rich Amendments

 Vermicompost Bin

 One very easy way to compost in a small space is worm composting, also known as vermicomposting.
-You can purchase a worm composting kit – like the Urban Worm Bag and the Urban Worm Bin Accessory Bundle we stock in our online store – or you can make your own worm bins.
+You can purchase a worm composting kit, or you can make your own worm bins.

-One way to DIY your vermicomposter is to build a worm tower, which is a simple design that involves a large PVC pipe where you drill holes to create perforation along its sides.
-You place your food waste and other worm food, like shredded paper within, and wait for the right type of worms to roll in.
+One way to DIY your vermicomposter is to build a worm tower, which is a simple design that involves a large PVC pipe where you drill holes to create perforations along its sides.
+Place your food waste and other worm food, like shredded paper, within and wait for the right type of worms to roll in.

 Compost Piles

 Next, there is the classic compost pile.
-Simply put, a compost pile is a large heap with layers of green and brown material that are continuously heaped together and turned regularly.
-Often the pile is directly on bare ground so beneficial fungi and soil microbes can access the material being composted above.
-This is a no-frills – and as long as you turn it and heap it regularly – no-fuss method.
+Simply put, a compost pile is a large heap with layers of green and brown material that you continuously heap together and turn regularly.
+Often, the pile sits directly on bare ground so beneficial fungi and soil microbes can access the material composting above.
+This is a no-frills, and as long as you turn it and heap it regularly, no-fuss method.

 Compost Tumblers